urbancamo/urbancamo.github.io/adif-transformer.md

 You will notice that it consists of a number comma-separated key-value pairs.
 For example, the first pair key is `OP` with value `ROB`, then `PWR` value `50` etc.

-## Activities

-The ADIF Transformer knows about _activities_.
-The term _Activity_ is used to describe a special activity that you or the contacted station are participating in.
-For example: Summits on the Air or Parks on the Air.
-For each activity the ADIF Transformer loads the database of activity references.
-The totals are currently:

-- 28,229 Parks on the Air
-- 330 Wainwrights on the Air
-- 3,316 Humps on the Air
-- 157,201 Summits on the Air
-- 51,138 World Wide Flora Fauna areas

 ## The Comment Field in your ADIF file